lucassha/AWS/Elasticache/README.md

 <hr>

-### Step2: Create a new Elasticache cluster powered by Memcached
+### Step 2: Create a new Elasticache cluster powered by Memcached

 1) Go to the ElastiCache Dashboard and click `get started now`
 2) Select `Memcached`